Extreme cold weather alert issued for Toronto - Toronto | Globalnews.ca

 Extreme cold weather alert issued for Toronto

-Toronto’s Medical Officer of Health has issued an extreme cold weather alert for Tuesday as the temperature is expected to fall to -11C without the windchill this evening.
+Toronto’s Medical Officer of Health issued an extreme cold weather alert for the city on Saturday.
+It will remain in place until further notice.

+Dr. Eileen de Villa decided to issue the alert after temperatures were forecast to drop to –9 C by Saturday afternoon and then going down to –16 C overnight into Sunday.

 © 2017 Global News, a division of Corus Entertainment Inc.